ForgeRock/ping-android-sdk/foundation/device/device-client/CONCEPT.md

 ### URL Composition Strategy

-The module composes URLs dynamically based on the configuration and device type, using helper methods with clear KDoc:
+The module composes URLs dynamically based on the configuration and device type.
+Helper methods are documented as follows:

 ```kotlin
 /**